Confederation Line - Overview.

-The Confederation Line will be operated with 34 Alstom Citadis Spirit trains.
-These trains, which have 4 cars, can transport 300 passengers each.
-Typically during rush and peak periods, two trains will be coupled together, thereby increasing the capacity to 600 per train.
+The Confederation Line is operated with 34 Alstom Citadis Spirit trains.
+These trains, which have 4 modules, can transport 300 passengers each.
+Typically during rush and peak periods, two cars (trains) will be coupled together, thereby increasing the capacity to 600 per train.
 The Confederation Line will launch with a planned peak capacity of 10,700 passengers per hour in each direction.
 With possible future expansions, the capacity can increase to over 18,000 passengers per hour in each direction.
 This increase can be accomplished by running longer (higher capacity) trains and increasing the station platform length, as well as decreasing headways (interval) between trains.

 The trains are operated with electricity provided by an overhead catenary (wire) supplying 1500 volts DC current.
 This will significantly reduce air pollution as the trains will emit zero emissions.

 The trains were assembled at Alstom's plant in Hornell, New York, with the final assembly taking place in Ottawa at the Belfast Yards Maintenance, Storage and Administration facility (also known as MSF).
 It is here that the trains are also stored and maintained when not in service.
 The MSF can be reached by a connection track that is located between St. Laurent and Tremblay Stations, and runs parallel to Belfast Road.

 The stations of Phase 1 include from east to west (downtown underground tunnel stations are underlined): Blair, Cyrville, St. Laurent, Tremblay, Hurdman, Lees, uOttawa, Rideau, Parliament, Lyon, Pimisi, Bayview and Tunney's Pasture.
-The stations will all feature fare gates to control access, and some will also include fare paid zones, to allow seamless transfers between bus and train.
-The terminus stations of Blair and Tunney's Pasture, as well as the transfer station of Hurdman, will be designed to handle the additional flow of passengers as they transfer at the end of the line to continuing service provided by bus.
-Bayview Station will provide transfers to the existing O-Train Trillium Line.
+The stations all feature fare gates to control access, and some will also include fare paid zones, to allow seamless transfers between bus and train.
+The terminus stations of Blair and Tunney's Pasture, as well as the transfer station of Hurdman, are designed to handle the additional flow of passengers as they transfer at the end of the line to continuing service provided by bus.
+Bayview Station provides transfers to the existing O-Train Trillium Line.